Limit on Amount of Wages Required to Be Paid - Act Part 10, Section 80

 If vacation pay is not paid, a complainant must file a complaint within six months after the date the vacation pay became payable.

-The employer must allow Terry to take a vacation within 12 months after completing her year of employment.
-If Terry does not take her vacation and receive her vacation pay in the following 12 months, her vacation pay becomes due and owing on July 31, 2008.
-She has six months from that date to file a complaint.
+The employer must allow the employee to take a vacation within 12 months after completing their year of employment.
+If the employee does not take their vacation and receive their vacation pay in the following 12 months, their vacation pay becomes due and owing on July 31, 2008.
+They have six months from that date to file a complaint.

 Annual vacation pay recovery when paid on each payday